-The Saint Xavier championship tradition counts fifty-two titles in swimming & diving, including consecutive streaks from 1947 – 1957 and the current record setting standard of twenty-eight that began in 1989.
+The Saint Xavier championship tradition counts fifty-three titles in swimming & diving, including consecutive streaks from 1947 – 1957 and the current record setting standard of twenty-nine that began in 1989.
 Marty O’Toole ’57, was an integral part of twenty-five of those championships, as both an All-American swimmer and coach of the Tigers.

 The tennis program can trace its championship tradition to 1932.
 In that year, the doubles combination of Warfield Donohue '33 and George Trakas '33, teamed up for one of the many doubles and singles tennis titles awarded prior to 1982 when the KHSAA began its sanction of team victories.
 In the past thirty-five state tournaments, the Tigers have won twenty-five state titles, finished runner-up nine times, and finished third once.